deltaswapio/deltaswap/deltachain/README.md

 ## Allowlists

 Accounts on deltachain are allowlisted.
 To be able to submit a tx on deltachain, you must have an account that is either:
-* A validator on deltachain that is part of a current or future guardian set, or
+* A validator on deltachain that is part of a current or future phylax set, or
 * An account that is allowlisted by a current validator on deltachain.

 To create or delete an allowlist entry, you use a validator account.
 Allowlist entries can become stale,